 Yes!
 Hemp has been selectively bred to produce no more than 0.3% THC.
-The Federal government does not consider hemp to be a Schedule I drug as a result of the passing of the 2018 Farm Bill.
+The Federal government does not consider hemp a Schedule I drug due to the passing of the 2018 Farm Bill.

 Studies have shown CBD to have anti-inflammatory properties and many potential benefits.
 New research is constantly being done on using CBD to treat stress, anxiety, sleep regulation, and many other conditions.

-No. Of the ~hundred cannabinoids, the two most commonly known are CBD and THC.
-THC is the cannabinoid that produces a psychoactive effect – “getting high.”
-CBD does not produce this psychoactive effect.
+No. Of the ~hundred cannabinoids, CBD and THC are the two most commonly known.
+THC is the cannabinoid that produces a psychotropic effect – “getting high.”
+CBD does not have this psychotropic effect, and is mildly psychoactive.

 Generally, no; however, due to the trace amounts of THC that can be present, certain factors such as dosage, frequency, and the timing between last use and test can result in a positive result.

 The effects of cannabis products vary based on factors like product type, dosage, and individual tolerances.
 Smoking offers quick effects, while edibles and topicals may take longer.
 Certain products, like those for sleep regulation, can take hours or days to notice full effects.
 Individual uniqueness, such as chronic pain, can also influence the experience.
 For example, a person experiencing chronic pain will gauge the effects of a product differently from a person who doesn’t experience chronic pain.

 At the scientific level, no. The two CBD molecules will look exactly the same under a microscope.
 The primary difference is the plant, as hemp has been selectively bred to produce less than 0.3% THC.
 As a result, the concentration of all cannabinoids in hemp is less than the concentration of cannabinoids in cannabis.
 To make a CBD product from hemp would require more plant matter than would be required to make a CBD product from cannabis.